-To research the use of human interface technology for health and well-being application.
-The focus is to understand how technology like Virtual and Mixed Reality can influence user experience and support healthy and people with disabilities in achieving their full potential.
+To research the use of human interface technology for health and well-being application as well as for other domains that require human–computer interaction.
+The focus is to understand how technology like Virtual and Mixed Reality and game elements can influence user experience and support healthy and people with disabilities in achieving their full potential.

 - Piumsomboon T., Ong G., Urban C., Ens B., Bai X. and Hoermann S. (2022) Ex-Cit XR: Expert-elicitation of XR Techniques for Disengaging from IVEs.
 In Proceedings - 2022 IEEE International Symposium on Mixed and Augmented Reality Adjunct, ISMAR-Adjunct 2022: 710-711. http://dx.doi.org/10.1109/ISMAR-Adjunct57072.2022.00148.

 - Zhang J., Lee GA., Hoermann S., Zhang W. and Piumsomboon T. (2022) Virtual Triplets: Human-Agent Shared Control of Virtual Avatars.
 In Proceedings - SUI 2022: ACM Conference on Spatial User Interaction http://dx.doi.org/10.1145/3565970.3568184.

 - Douch L-J., Keijers M. and Hoermann S. (2021) Systematic Literature Review: Technology -Based Interventions for Social Functioning Rehabilitation in Individuals with ABI.
 In Gamito P; Brown D; Koenig S (Eds).
 Poc.
 13 th Intl Conf. on Disability, Virtual Reality and Assoc.
 Technologies: 147-154.
 Lisboa, Portugal: Universidade Lusófona de Humanidades e Tecnologias.